gravitational/teleport/rfd/0167-auto-updates-change-proposal.md

 ## Out of Scope

-### Move Update Logic
-A key requirement for the initial design of the Teleport updater was that the updater must not rely on Teleport itself, because it needs to be able to recover if a broken version of Teleport is shipped.
-If this broken version of Teleport is unable to execute any commands, it could leave the agent and updater in a permanently broken state.

-If these change proposals are accepted, the changes will require multiple steps to implement, and users will need to update their teleport-ent-updater multiple times.
-To avoid this situation, it might be worth considering some options to modify the update logic without having to update the teleport-ent-updater package.

-- Move update logic into Teleport.
-Teleport could provide a teleport update command that either updates the package, or it generates an update script for the Teleport updater to then execute.
-The update script could also be a static script that lives in the teleport-ent package.

-### Opt Out of Auto Updates
-There are some users who deploy and maintain Teleport with methods that are not currently supported.
-- Teleport builds from source
-- Teleport images sourced from a private ECR
-- DIY automatic updates

-These methods of deploying and maintaining Teleport are currently incompatible with the auto updates feature.
-However, these users are most likely in the minority.
-Ensuring these users are up to date with their Teleport client software can be handled on a case-by-case basis for now.

 ### Relax Teleport Version Requirements
 Something to consider is relaxing the Teleport client/server version requirements.
 Teleport supports the 3 latest major versions, but it only supports compatibility with clients up to one major version behind and does not support clients that are on a newer version.